UniLACT: Depth-Aware RGB Latent Action Learning for Vision-Language-Action Models: Proposed Method

 \subsection{Action Fine-Tuning}

 Unified latent pretraining enables \textsc{UniLACT} to predict discrete latent action tokens; however, these tokens are \textit{not} directly executable on a robot.
-Therefore, to enable robot control in \textsc{UniLACT}, we append action query tokens to the input sequence alongside visual, language, and latent tokens, and map the corresponding transformer outputs to continuous robot actions via a lightweight action decoder.
+Therefore, to enable robot control in \textsc{UniLACT}, we append action query tokens to the input sequence alongside visual, language, and unified latent tokens, and map the corresponding transformer outputs to continuous robot actions via a lightweight action decoder.

-During this stage, \textsc{UniLACT} is fine-tuned to predict real robot actions using only the unified latent as input.
+During this stage, \textsc{UniLACT} is fine-tuned to predict real robot actions.
 The action decoder outputs 7-DoF end-effector deltas, consisting of positional offsets $\Delta\mathbf{p} \in \mathbb{R}^3$, rotational offsets $\Delta\mathbf{r} \in \mathbb{R}^3$, and a binary gripper command $g \in \{0, 1\}$.
 The continuous components are trained using an L1 regression loss, while the gripper command is optimized with a binary cross-entropy loss:

-To preserve the pretrained latent structure while learning a robot policy, we fine-tune \textsc{UniLACT} using a convex combination of the latent action prediction and actual action prediction:
+To preserve the pretrained latent structure while learning a robot policy, we fine-tune \textsc{UniLACT} using a convex combination of the unified latent action prediction and actual action prediction, where $\mathcal{L}_{\text{latent}}^{u}$ is the unified-latent next-token prediction loss (no RGB, depth latent action prediction):

 At \textbf{inference} time, \textsc{UniLACT} requires only RGB observations and task instructions as input.
 The depth modality is used exclusively during training to learn a unified latent action representation and is not required at test time.